25 Things You Didn't Know Could Be Made from Hemp

+When researching what hemp can be used for, this one caught us by surprise.
 Hemp oil can be used as a base for non-toxic inks.
 And compared to more popular materials like soy, hemp ink requires minimal processing and dries faster.

 Often used as a surface application, hemp mulch improves the soil around plants.
 Because hemp mulch provides high thermal insulation, it is protective in warm and cold temperatures.
 In addition, mulch made from hemp provides a dryer surface area keeping weeds at bay.

 Traditional carpeting is a big culprit of indoor pollution.
 The synthetic materials used to create the fibers are not only loaded with toxic chemicals but trap allergens, debris, and other pollutants.
 Hemp carpet on the other hand actually reduces indoor pollution.
 When made with eco-friendly materials, the carpet is also 100% biodegradable.